Samuel Gee Yen (嚴欣淇) and East Sun Textile(怡生紗廠)

 H.J.
 Shen (first from right) with other HK delegates heading to the US to negotiate with the US Tariff Commission – Ng Yu-kwong of Ng Yee Hing, deputy director of the Commerce and Industry department Dermont Barty, Jerry HT Liu of South Textiles in 1962.
 (WKYP, 1962-2-9)

 Like its peers, East Sun faced many headwinds in the trade and the labor fronts over the years.
 In 1952, 90 workers were laid off within 5 days.
 In 1962, the mill had to cut one third of its production due to US restrictions on imports.
 During the 1967 riots, many East Sun workers joined the strike and one of the labor leaders, Leung Kai-wing (梁啟榮) was arrested by the HK government.
 After the riots, business resumed.
 By the 1960s, the firm’s office had moved to Chartered Bank Building in Central and Samuel’s eldest son John Yen (嚴洪泰) had joined the business.
-Other directors of the firm in the 1960s include Liu Chien-hua, C.Z.
+Other directors of the firm in the 1960s include Joseph Liu Chien-hua (劉建華), C.Z.
 Zee and Zau-Nyien Lee.
-John was director of the Tung Wah Group of Hospitals in 1968/69 and in 1969, he hosted two Labor Party members of the UK parliament at East Sun Textile as seen in below picture:
+Joseph Liu was born in Foochow in 1904 and went to Tsing Hua before earning his B.A. from Oberlin and M.A. from Columbia.
+In addition to bring a director of East Sun, Liu was manager of Overseas Assurance Corporation and director of Crowntex (HK) Ltd and Maysun Trading.
+(HK Album, 1967) John Yen was director of the Tung Wah Group of Hospitals in 1968/69 and in 1969, he hosted two Labor Party members of the UK parliament at East Sun Textile as seen in below picture:

 Two Labor Party MPs (first and second from the left) visiting East Sun in HK accompanied by Labor Department officials and chatting with John Yen who was director and factory manager in 1969 (Kung Sheung Daily News, 1969-4-13)